WHO IS HOTPANTS?

 Who is Hotpants?

 Dana “Hotpants” Suchow is a Speaker, Activist, and Event Producer.
-Since overcoming bulimia and compulsive exercising that resulted in permanent injuries, she has become a champion for women’s rights, eating disorder issues, and body positivity.
+Since overcoming bulimia and compulsive exercising that resulted in permanent injuries, she has become a champion for women’s rights, eating disorder issues, and body neutrality.

 In 2016, Dana founded The Ripple, a women’s collective in NYC with a mission of empowering women to make waves in their communities.
 The Ripple hosts and sponsors major events designed to create lasting change by rippling out ideas through the use of workshops, TED-style discussions, field trips, and movie screenings.

 Dana lives in New York City, where she holds a Masters Degree in Creative Writing from San Francisco State University.
 You can find her as a guest on Good Morning America and The T.D.
-Jakes Show, as well as in such publications as The Huffington Post, Vogue, Marie Claire, Seventeen Magazine, ABC News, and Yahoo!.
+Jakes Show, as well as in such publications as The Huffington Post, Vogue, Marie Claire, Seventeen Magazine, ABC News, Bustle and Yahoo!.

 What is Do The Hotpants?